NoNotNotes/Mneme/Garden/11/CHN/14-fhsis.md

 3. **Summary Table** (ST, "Tally Report"): a form with 12 columns for a monthly tally of the number of clients in the barangay health facility in terms of **health program accomplishments** (all TCL data) and **morbidity diseases**.
 4. **Monthly Consolidation Table** (MCT): a form filled up by the Public Health Nurse (PHN) to collate data report by all midwives of the city or municipality.
 It is essentially the **output table of the RHU**, consisting of the **reported data per indicator** by each Barangay Health Station or public health midwife.
 This record will serve as *the source document for the public health nurse for the Quarterly Forms*.
 ## Reporting Forms
-*It will be important to memorize each report's alias!*
 1. **Monthly Forms**:
 	- **Program Report** (M1) contains selected indicators categorized as maternal care, childcare, family planning, and disease control; the same indicators found in the TCL and ST. This is report is submitted by the **midwife**.
 	- **Morbidity Report** (M2) contains a list of all diseases by age and sex.
 This report is submitted by the **midwife**.